 Your #1 fans,

-*This post may contain affiliate links in order to support my donut eating habit*
+*This post may contain affiliate links to support my donut eating habit*

 Have you heard of emotional healing before?
 I believe, but it honestly hadn’t even crossed my mind until someone mentioned it, but it makes a LOT of sense.

-*This post may contain affiliate links in order to support my cookie/donut/ all things pastry-eating habits!*
+*This post may contain affiliate links to support my cookie/donut/ all things pastry-eating habits!*

 Did you know that October is national pregnancy and infant loss awareness month?
 October 15 is Pregnancy and Infant Loss Remembrance Day.
 In honor of this, and my son’s birthday I wanted to share some things (gifts specifically).